Types of Work Schedules

 Even if a job is listed as full-time or part-time, you might want to follow up with questions about what your weekly schedule would look like.
-For example, I know someone who accepted a salaried job where she expected to work 40 hours per week only to find out that the expectation was for 50.
-On the flip side, I know someone who accepted a part-time job that he expected to be 25-30 hours a week.
+For example, one job seeker accepted a salaried job where she expected to work 40 hours per week, only to find out that the expectation was for 50.
+On the flip side, another applicant accepted a part-time job that he expected to be 25-30 hours a week.
 The employer scheduled him for 8-10 hours, and even less some weeks.

 Types of Work Schedules

-Full-Time Work Schedule: Full-time work schedules often require a commitment of 37-40 hours per week.
-Because of the long hours, most jobs with full-time schedules are eligible for work benefits.
+Full-Time Work Schedule: A full-time work schedule often requires a commitment of 37-40 hours per week.
+Because of the long hours, most jobs with full-time schedules are eligible for employee benefits.
 These benefits can include vacation and sick days, health insurance, and different retirement plan options.

-Full-time schedules vary from company to company, but the shift the employee must work is usually the same every week.
-The most common full-time work schedule is normally a variant of 9:00 AM to 5:00 PM Monday-Friday, adding up to 40 hours per week.
+Full-time schedules vary from company to company, but most of the time, employees will work the same shift every week.
+The most common full-time work schedule is a variant of 9:00 AM to 5:00 PM, Monday through Friday, adding up to 40 hours per week.

 While most full-time work schedules are normally the same shift each day, in some cases (like retail), shifts can vary, but the number of hours will still add up to 35-40 per week.

 Full-time non-exempt workers generally receive overtime pay.
 This happens when the hours worked exceed the established 40-hour maximum.
 Overtime is paid at a minimum of base hourly pay plus a half of that base pay, also known as “time and a half.”
 This is typical for people who get paid hourly.

 Exempt employees are not generally eligible for overtime.
 Most exempt employees receive a salary instead of an hourly rate.